How To Stay Sane Running a 'Default Dead' Startup

 This post started as a note to myself.
 But as I wrote it, I realized that I’m in a horrible situation, yet I feel calmer and think more clearly than before.

 I’m a 41-year-old father of three.
 My wife and I run a business with two employees.
 I founded it two years ago, but it’s on a disastrous trajectory.
-A former partner, a company 400 times our size, is poaching my customers and blocking my access to the niche market we are in.
+A former partner, a company a lot of times our size, is poaching my customers and blocking my access to the niche market we are in.

 This is what keeps me sane and energized.
 Maybe it’ll help you too.